PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 5. Several projects get listed.
 Select all of them.
 6. Press on "Finish".

-Now you are ready to review, test and develop the implementation.
+Now you are ready to review, test, and develop the implementation.

 <p align="right">(<a href="#top">back to top</a>)</p>